Skin resurfacing: CO2 Lasers

 Carbon Dioxide lasers are used to remove thin layers of skin and treat a wide range of skincare concerns.

-CO2 laser resurfacing procedures offer a comprehensive solution for facial treatment, effectively addressing a wide range of concerns, including wrinkles and scars.
+Overall, CO2 laser resurfacing is a strong option for facial treatments.
+It works well for many skin concerns, including wrinkles and scars.

-CO2 laser resurfacing is typically an outpatient procedure lasting 30 minutes to two hours, depending on the treatment area size and desired intensity.
+CO2 laser resurfacing usually takes place in an outpatient setting and lasts between 30 minutes to two hours, depending on the size of the area and the intensity of the treatment.

 Downtime varies from several days for fractional treatments to over two weeks for fully ablative ones.
 During this period, expect swelling, scabbing, and discomfort.
 You can manage pain with over-the-counter or prescribed medication.